 In the days when horses, mules, and oxen were the primary mode of transportation being a blacksmith was essential to a community.
 The blacksmith would make their own tools and horse shoes for the farmers and ranchers.
 After mass manufacturing began the blacksmith shop faded into the recesses of time.
-In this exhibit you will see a masculine display of tools, horse shoes, bellows, and anvil, all tools of the trade as a blacksmith.
+In this exhibit you will see a display of tools, horse shoes, bellows, and anvil, all tools of the trade as a blacksmith.
 This room is dedicated to the Matkin family for their blacksmith and land survey equipment.
-George Matkin Sr. and his son George were both wood carpenters, and furriers.
+George Matkin Sr. and his son George were both wood carpenters, and farriers.
 George Jr. was the area land survivor.
 Both father and son have passed on, leaving behind the tools of their trades on loan from their grandson, for all to enjoy.

 To continue your virtual tour to Room # 12 click here